davefancher/ReactReduxWorkshop/readme.md

 * A single value
 * `null`

-This restriction exists because again, we're just building JavaScript objects.
+This restriction exists because again, we're just building JavaScript objects. (*Note: React Fiber will allow you to return multiple root elements.
+See [Appendix B: Resources](#appendix-b-resources).)

 Now that we have our component and understand a bit of what's going on, let's see how to start using it within our application.